wtsi-hgi/yascp/usage.md

 ### Optional parameters
 `citeseq` - NEEDS DESCRIPTION!
 Default false

+`input` - This parameter defines whether the ambient RNA removal is skipped ('cellranger') or not ('cellbender').
+The default value is 'cellbender'.
+This option can be useful if you can't use GPUs.
+For more details see `Tips to avoid rerunning time-consuming parts of the pipeline.` below.

 `cellbender_location` - uncomment this and edit the path, if cellbender results are already available (even partial results).
 The pipeline will skip the cellbender step for samples that already have cellbender results.
-For more details see `Tips to avoid rerunning the pipeline with partial data` below.
+For more details see `Tips to avoid rerunning time-consuming parts of the pipeline.` below.

 `existing_cellsnp` - provide a path to cellsnp results (if they are already available, even partial results) to skip cellsnp step for the files whth results.
-For more details see `Tips to avoid rerunning the pipeline with partial data` below.
+For more details see `Tips to avoid rerunning time-consuming parts of the pipeline.` below.

 `run_with_genotype_input` - this parameter defines whether the genotype_input is used (true) or not(false).
-If this is set to true tsv_donor_panel_vcfs has to be specified.
+If this is set to true `tsv_donor_panel_vcfs` has to be specified.

 `tsv_donor_panel_vcfs` - a file containing paths to vcf files with a priori known genotypes that we want to compare the genotypes from samples with.